Juliansgith/CodeWeaver/readme.md

 ## 📄 License

-This project is licensed under the Creative Commons BY-NC-SA 4.0 license.
+This project is licensed under MIT license.